TheBeast762/rpg_tactical_fantasy_game_MGAIA/README.md

 If you would rather run directly from the source \(or want to develop the game\), make sure to have [Python](https://python.org) installed and run `python -m pip install -r requirements.txt` in the repository folder.

+DISCLAIMER: Damian Domela: "Sounds were disabled and images were converted to .bmp to increase the project its adaptability towards different versions of PyGame/OS.
+The current version of PyGame mentioned in requirements.txt is what worked for my MacBook Air, if you're having trouble with installation, try adapting the PyGame version to what better suits your OS."

-Then you can run `python main.py` to start the game.
+Then you can run `python3 main.py` to start the game.

 ## Keys